istio/istio/samples/bookinfo/consul/README.md

   ./build-docker-services.sh
   ```

-To bring up all containers directly, from the `samples/bookinfo/consul` directory run
+To bring up the control plane containers directly, from the `samples/bookinfo/consul` directory run

   ```
-  docker-compose up -d
+  docker-compose -f control-plane.yaml up -d
   ```

 This will pull images from docker hub to your local computing space.

 Now you can see all the containers in the mesh by running `docker ps -a`.

+If the webpage is not displaying properly, you may need to run the previous command once more to resolve a timing issue during start up.

 NOTE: If Mac users experience an error starting the consul service in the `docker-compose up -d` command,
-open your `docker-compose.yaml` and overwrite the `consul` service with the following and re-run the `up -d` command :
+open your `control-plane.yaml` and overwrite the `consul` service with the following and re-run the `up -d` command :
 ```
   consul:
     image: gliderlabs/consul-server